nsaunders/purescript-typedenv/README.md

-provides environment variables in the form of an [`Object String`](https://pursuit.purescript.org/packages/purescript-foreign-object/2.0.2/docs/Foreign.Object#t:Object) (a string map), but it is left up to us to validate and to parse the values into some configuration model that can be used throughout the rest of the program.
+provides environment variables in the form of an [`Object String`](https://pursuit.purescript.org/packages/purescript-foreign-object/2.0.2/docs/Foreign.Object#t:Object) (a string map), but it is left up to us to validate and to parse the values into some configuration model that can be used safely throughout the rest of the program.

 One of the more popular solutions would be something like this applicative-style lookup/validation/parsing into a record: